 - William E Simon

-If you have cauliflower in the garden, wait!
-Go and prepare the sauce and, fifteen minutes before lunch, with everything else ready, nip down the cauliflower patch, chase Peter Rabbit away, cover him with a basket if possible, and with a sharp knife slice through the stalk.
+If you have the vegetables in the garden, then wait.
+Go and prepare the sauce and, fifteen minutes before lunch, with everything else ready, nip down to the cauliflower patch, chase Peter Rabbit away, cover him with a basket if possible, and with a sharp knife slice through the stalk.

-I'm being silly, of course, but last week, the boss picked two caulis.
-That day I tested out this recipe; even my granddaughters asked for more; Four and six; we finished the lot.
+I'm being silly, of course, but last week, the boss picked two cauliflowers.
+That day I tested out this salad to make sure I hadn't omitted anything; even my granddaughters, aged four and six, asked for more; we finished the lot.

 So the next day, I cooked

-the second cauli, chalk and cheese.
-Freshness is everything; after picking the sugars turn to starch.
+the second cauliflower; it was like chalk and cheese.
+Freshness is everything with vegetables; after picking the sugars turn to starch.